 These claims are false, as everyone in the industry knows.

-The development and manufacture of a car is one of the most collaborative endeavors possible.
-It is clear that only a few individuals deserve recognition for this level of technological innovation.
+Developing and manufacturing a car is one of the most collaborative endeavors possible.
+It's clear that few individuals deserve credit for this level of technological innovation.

 Have you ever wondered where the inspiration for these geniuses came from?
-Who are the influential people behind the geniuses of the automotive industry who helped shape their careers?
+Who are the influential people behind the automotive industry geniuses who helped shape their careers?

-In fact, mentoring and coaching have always played an important role in the development of the automotive industry.
+In fact, mentoring and coaching have always played a significant role in the development of the automotive industry.

 Let's go back in time.